(480) 689-5167

 What's the cheapest AC installation option that's still reliable in Arizona?

-A properly sized SEER2 14-15 system from a reputable manufacturer, professionally installed, typically costs $5,000-7,000.
-This represents the minimum investment for reliable cooling in Arizona's extreme heat.
-Going below this range usually means corners are being cut on equipment quality, installation standards, or both.
+A properly sized system at minimum federal efficiency standards (SEER2 14-15), professionally installed, represents the entry point for reliable cooling in Arizona's extreme heat.
+Costs vary by system size, home layout, and ductwork condition.
+Going with a system priced well below a fair local quote usually means corners are being cut on equipment quality, installation standards, or both.

 Is a cheaper AC system worth it if I'm selling my home soon?

-If you're planning to sell within 2-3 years, a budget-tier system (SEER2 14-15) makes financial sense.
+If you're planning to sell in the near term, a budget-tier system (SEER2 14-15) can make financial sense.
 Buyers value a new, working system regardless of efficiency tier.
-The upfront savings outweigh the energy efficiency benefits you'd realize over such a short ownership period.
+In a short ownership window, the upfront savings often outweigh the energy-efficiency benefits you'd realize over time.

-How much can I save with utility rebates on a new AC in Phoenix?
+How much can I save with utility savings programs on a new AC in Phoenix?

 Is financing a good idea for AC installation?